Watch if handle becomes readable or writable

 Watch handle for I/O events, invoking the callback whenever handle becomes readable or writable.

-my $success = $reactor->is_running;
+my $bool = $reactor->is_running;

 Check if reactor is running.